Novel Algorithms for Smoothly Differentiable and Efficiently Vectorizable Contact Manifold Construction: Experiments

 \textbf{2) Behavior of the Contact Manifold.} Fig.\ref{fig:man} illustrates the qualitative behavior of the contact manifold compared to the polygon clipping routine employed in Mujoco \cite{todorov2012mujoco}, on an example with two boxes stacked on top of each other.
 It can be seen that polygon clipping results in non-smooth behavior of the contact points, whereas the proposed edge-SDF contact points adapt smoothly to the surface, adequately sampling the volume of intersection between the colliding surfaces.
 From this perspective, the proposed routine can be interpreted as a middle ground between polygon clipping and the hydroelastic contact model \cite{hydroelastic}, without needing to explicitly re-mesh the intersection volume like the latter (which is a non-differentiable and non-vectorizable routine).

-\textbf{3) Computational Efficiency.} Fig.\ref{fig:bench} contains plots showing the speed and vectorizability of the proposed contact manifold generation routine, compared to the analogous routine of the well-established MJX simulator.
+\textbf{3) Computational Efficiency (Narrow-phase).} Fig.\ref{fig:bench} contains plots showing the speed and vectorizability of the proposed narrow-phase routine (implemented in JAX) without broad-phase, compared to the analogous routine of the well-established MJX simulator.
 The setup involves collisions between two non-convex armadillo geometries across 100 random configurations per-trial.
 Surfaces are represented with up to 18 SQs each, which is a controlled variable characterizing the effects of geometry complexity on the runtime.
 The second controlled variable is the vectorization batch size.
 Notice the logarithmic scale and the order of magnitude improvement compared to MJX.
-The experiment does not contain any broad-phase routine to filter out edges without needing to execute the full edge-SDF collision routine.
-Another order of magnitude improvement can potentially be gained by employing any existing differentiable broadphase routine for edge filtering, such as the soft topK selection approach of \cite{beker2026smoothly}, or the approach of \cite{ipc_toolkit} that utilizes spatial hashing and distance barrier functions that are smoothly mollified to zero to deactivate non-penetrating contact points.